identance/ios-sdk/README.md

 _IMPORTANT_: if you need to integrate Identance SDK into Objective-C code then you should use `ZN` prefix for Identance classes.

 _IMPORTANT_: you shouldn't change original delpoyment version of Identance SDK and all its dependencies  in Pod project.
 In other you case you could get compile or runtime errors.

+### Swift Package Manager (beta)

+The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
+To integrate using Apple's Swift package manager from xcode :

+1. File -> Swift Packages -> Add Package Dependency...
+2. Enter package URL: https://github.com/identance/ios-sdk, always choose the latest release

 ### Application Restrictions